Vagina and vulva in art: Second-wave feminism

 In 1966, the French artist Niki de Saint Phalle collaborated with Dadaist artist Jean Tinguely and Per Olof Ultvedt on a large sculpture installation entitled "Hon - en katedral" (also spelled "HON—en Katedrall"), which means "She - A Cathedral", for Moderna Museet, in Stockholm, Sweden.
 The outer form is a giant reclining sculpture of a woman with her legs spread.
 Museum patrons can go inside her body by entering a door-sized vaginal opening.
 Saint Phalle stated that the sculpture represented a fertility goddess who was able to receive visitors into her body and then "give birth" to them again.
 Inside her body is a screen showing Greta Garbo films, a goldfish pond and a soft drink vending machine.
 The piece elicited an immense public reaction in magazines and newspapers throughout the world.

 In 1968, Monica Sjöö painted her most famous work, God Giving Birth, depicting a naked woman standing to deliver her baby, with its head protruding from her vulva.
 It is an expression of Sjöö's spiritual journey at that time and represents her perception of the Great Mother as the universal creator of cosmic life.
 The painting and its concept created much controversy and God Giving Birth was censored on several occasions; at a group show in London the painting led to Sjöö being reported to the police for blasphemy.

+Dutch sculptor Ferdi Tajiri's 1968 "Wombtomb", now in the collection of the Rijksmuseum, is a cuddly, synthetic-fur-lined sarcophagus with a vulva-shaped opening on the lid.
+The artist originally used it for performances and "happenings" as well as display.
+Her work from this period also includes fabric sculptures of flowers with names such as "Vulva Pseudodomestica."

 In 1975, American lesbian artist Tee Corinne published her Cunt Coloring Book which featured multiple line drawings of women's vaginas.
 She created the book to give sex education groups a useful tool for understanding vaginas.
 In 1981, after three printings she had to change the name to Labiaflowers, but this affected sales so she promptly changed it back to the original name.